Skip to content

 Key Takeaway

-Learn how to add a QR code to your resume or CV.
-Covers vCard vs URL QR codes, ATS compatibility, placement tips, industry-specific advice, and step-by-step instructions for creating a resume QR code with QRLynx.
+Add a QR code to your resume or CV.
+Covers vCard vs URL, ATS compatibility, placement tips, and industry-specific advice to stand out in job applications.

 The average recruiter spends 6 to 7 seconds on an initial resume scan, according to a widely cited eye-tracking study from TheLadders.
 In that narrow window, you need every advantage you can get.
 A QR code on your resume gives recruiters instant, one-tap access to your portfolio, LinkedIn profile, video introduction, or any other digital asset that strengthens your candidacy.